chatcli-io/chatcli/README.md

 # Ideas
 - Allow conversation
-- more flags for customization
+- More flags for customization
 - Allow config file to customize pre and post prompt [x]

 # Install